Students and Volunteers

 If in doubt, ask a member of staff.

-If you would like to apply for volunteer work or work experience at Millwood School, please complete the application form and return to Jill Tierney.
+If you would like to apply for volunteer work or work experience at Millwood School, please email firstname.lastname@example.org to request an application form.
 Thank you.